vue-polkadot/vue-polkadot.github.io/docs/README.md

 ## Contributing

-Contribution to the Polkadot JS projects are more than welcome.
+Contribution to the VueJS UI polkadot projects are more than welcome.
 You can [report issues](https://github.com/dysonring/vue-ui-polkadot/issues/new) and [log feature requests](https://github.com/dysonring/vue-ui-polkadot/issues/new).